microsoft/onnxruntime/docs/execution_providers/Nuphar-ExecutionProvider.md

 ## Nuphar Execution Provider (preview)

-The Nuphar execution provider in the ONNX Runtime is built on top of [TVM](https://github.com/dmlc/tvm) and [LLVM](https://llvm.org) to accelerate ONNX models by compiling nodes in subgraphs into optimized functions via JIT.
+NUPHAR stands for Neural-network Unified Preprocessing Heterogeneous ARchitecture.
+As an execution provider in the ONNX Runtime, it is built on top of [TVM](https://github.com/dmlc/tvm) and [LLVM](https://llvm.org) to accelerate ONNX models by compiling nodes in subgraphs into optimized functions via JIT.
 It also provides JIT caching to save compilation time at runtime.

 This execution provider release is currently in preview.
 With the Nuphar execution provider, the ONNX Runtime delivers better inferencing performance on the same hardware compared to generic X64 CPU acceleration, especially for quantized recurrent neural networks.
-Speech recognition in Microsoft has been able to get up to 3X COGS (Cost Of Goods Sold) savings with no loss of accuracy, by running quantized LSTMs via the Nuphar execution provider in the ONNX Runtime.
+Various products at Microsoft have seen up to a 5x improvement in performance with no loss of accuracy, by running quantized LSTMs via the Nuphar execution provider in the ONNX Runtime.

 ### Build Nuphar execution provider
 Developers can now tap into the power of Nuphar through ONNX Runtime to accelerate inferencing of ONNX models.
 Besides, the Nuphar execution provider also comes with a common ONNX to TVM lowering [library](../../onnxruntime/core/codegen), that could be reused by other execution providers to leverage TVM.
 Instructions to build the Nuphar execution provider from source is available [here](../../BUILD.md#nuphar).